 - Oversee an in-country orientation

 - Hold regular meetings with students throughout the program, including the facilitation of a Mid-Course Reflection and Transference.

 - Maintain regular contact with the Travel and External Study Office

 - Serve as liaison between the host institution and/or program provider and the Travel and External Study Office

 - Submit receipts for cash advance funds to Business Office (if applicable)

-- Exit Interview with CIE Director
+- Exit Interview with the Travel and External Study Coordinator

 - Present your Travel Study Experience to Otis Faculty and Students